jitesoft/docker-kubectl/README.md

-# Kubectl on docker alpine.
+# Kubectl on docker alpine

+Image can be found at https://gitlab.com/jitesoft/dockerfiles/kubectl